tomohisa/dcb-events.github.io/docs/faq.md

 ## Nothing comes for free.
 What are limitations/drawbacks of DCB?

-DCB guarantees consistency only inside the scope of the global [Sequence Position](specification.md#sequence-position).
+DCB guarantees consistency only inside the scope of the global Sequence Position (TODO: Adjust!).
 Thus, Events must be ordered to allow the conditional appending.
 As a result, it’s not (easily) possible to partition Events.
 Furthermore, DCB leads to some additional complexity in the Event Store implementation (see [Specification](specification.md)).